 The Scottish Funding Council (SFC) implemented a new funding methodology for the sector for the 2015-16 grant allocation.
-There was a move away from WSUMs to a new credit based approach.
+There was a move away from WSUMs to a new Credit based approach.
 The new methodology improves the funding of part-time provision compared to full-time provision by removing the fixed tariff for full-time provision.
-The greatest impact was on the fundable volume of full-time FE provision with the current minimum of 16 WSUMs per full-time student to allow a claim of 20 WSUMs per full-time provision especially HE, a shift of funding towards part-time might present a risk in terms of the level of grant funding allocated to the College in future years although this will likely be compensated by a positive impact from our well below average delivery of College full-time FE provision.
+The greatest impact was on the fundable volume of full-time FE provision with the current minimum of 16 WSUMs per full-time student to allow a claim of 20 WSUMs per full-time provision especially HE however the shift of funding towards part-time has been compensated by a positive impact from our well below average full-time FE provision.
+SFC are still in a transition period moving to full implementation of the Credit funding model and this may present an opportunity in terms of the level of grant funding allocated to the College in future years